 How to Stop My Sternum from Hurting When I Stretch

-The sternum is a long, flat bone that attaches to the ribcage, and provides protection to a number of important internal organs -- including the heart and lungs.
+The sternum is a long, flat bone that attaches to the ribcage, and provides protection to a number of important internal organs in the upper body -- including the heart and lungs.
 While the sternum is a relatively sturdy bone, it is at risk for the development of certain acute health conditions.
-In fact, the American College of Sports Medicine reports that costochondritis, or the inflammation of the cartilage that attaches the sternum to the ribcage, is a fairly common condition that may cause sternal pain while stretching.
-Consider the use of hot or cold therapy, rest and recuperation and anti-inflammatory medications for optimal results when it comes to easing sternal pain while stretching.
+In fact, the American College of Sports Medicine reports that costochondritis, or the inflammation of the cartilage that attaches the sternum to the ribcage, is a fairly common condition that may cause chest area pain while stretching.

 Rest and Recuperation